Active Substance: certolizumab pegol

 The CHMP decided that Cimzia’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-The company that makes Cimzia will provide educational packs for doctors who will prescribe Cimzia.
+The company that makes Cimzia will also provide educational packs for doctors who will prescribe Cimzia.
 These packs will include information on the safety of the medicine.
 Patients will be given a patient alert card with safety information.

 Other information about Cimzia